mett29/mett29.github.io/_posts/2019-09-25-linear-regression.md

 # Discriminative approach

-What we have seen so far is called a **direct approach**, i.e. find a regression function directly from the training data by searching in the space of the model (changing the parameters).
+What we have seen so far is called a **direct approach**, i.e. find a regression function directly from the training data by searching in the space of the model (changing the parameters).<br/>
 Now we will introduce a discriminative approach, where we model directly the conditional density $p(t|x)$.

 Let's assume that the target variable $t$ is given by a deterministic function $y(x,w)$ with additive Gaussian noise: